Akaimz/DiffusionColoration/README.md

 #########
-Image Recoloration using diffusion imaging
+Image Recoloration using Denoising Diffusion Probabilistic Models (DDPMs)
 ##########

 The Network learns to do a reconstruction step and can therefore recreate the base image to some accuracy from a completly noised input.